 This is a panoramic view of Monaco that one of my friends on the trip took.
 Walking around the city was definite motivation for higher education.
 The streets were very clean, the shops boasted merchandise of which the smallest price was 120 euro, and, much like the unemployment percentage, the crime rate is zero.

 We were also able to visit the perfume factory, Fragonard.
 We saw how and where the perfumes are developed in a beautifully-scented atmosphere.
 After I left, my clothes smelled of the perfume in the air.
 The tour was very interesting and much the town surrounding the factory was built with old stone and simple yet intricate design.
+Overall, a very good couple of days exploring Antibes, Nice and Monaco.
+The fun facts included above are courtesy of our very knowledgeable and friendly tour-guide.

 No comments: